About the CMLTA

 Dan Woods, MLT, BSc, CIC

-I completed my three year diploma in Medical Laboratory Technology from BCIT in 1986 and completed my baccalaureate MLS degree at the U of A in 2000.
-I came back to Alberta in 2004 to develop a new regional program for communicable disease control and infection control in Central Alberta expanding the program as director of Infection Prevention & Control for central and southern Alberta.
-With 25 years of experience in microbiology, infection control, and management; I assumed a position in corrections healthcare under Alberta Heath Services.
-I am committed to the CMLTA and its mandate of public protection and look forward to the next three years on Council.
+Dan completed his three year diploma in Medical Laboratory Technology from BCIT in 1986 and completed his baccalaureate MLS degree at the U of A in 2000.
+Dan came back to Alberta in 2004 to develop a new regional program for communicable disease control and infection control in Central Alberta expanding the program as director of Infection Prevention & Control for central and southern Alberta.
+With 25 years of experience in microbiology, infection control, and management; Dan assumed a position in corrections healthcare under Alberta Heath Services.
+Dan is committed to the CMLTA and its mandate of public protection and look forward to the next three years on Council.

 Domingo Chavez was born in Santiago of Chile in May 22, 1946.
 In 1973 while working on his mechanical engineering degree at the Technical State University in Chile and while working for the Public Work Ministry, the democratic elected government in Chile was overthrown in a coup d’état.
 As a result Mr. Chavez lost his job and was deprived of his chosen career path.
 Mr. Chavez was interrogated, tortured, and sent to a concentration camp.
 In 1974 with the help of United Nations and various humanitarian and religious organizations, Mr. Chavez moved to Argentina where he was joined by his fiancé Monica, and they later married in 1974.
 Mr. Chavez and his wife moved to Canada in 1975 and settled in Edmonton and had two daughters.
 While in Canada Mr. Chavez and his wife participated in various initiatives to denounce the violations of human rights that occurred in Chile during the military dictatorship.
 Both were deeply committed to re-establishing the democratization in their motherland.
 Mr. Chavez has been an active member of the Latin American community.
 In 1993 the government of Chile appointed Mr. Chavez as the Honorary Consul of Chile until 2001.
 Mr. Chavez has served in many positions dealing with cultural, media, solidarity, and human rights.
 He has also volunteered with the Intervarsity Christian Fellowship Teen Time.
 Mr. Chavez was a member of the Human Rights Commission and Multiculturalism and Education Fund for the Government of Alberta from 2000 until 2006.
 Mr. Chavez was a Licensed Practical Nurse for the past 25 years and is currently employed at the University of Alberta Hospital as a nursing attendant.